joshsantiago/bitcoin-transactions-react-demo/README.md

-# Bitcoin Transaction ReactJS Demo
+# Bitcoin Transaction ReactJS Demo:

 This project uses react and redux to display real time unconfirmed Bitcoin transactions.
 The data is being fed to this application using blockchain.info API with websockets for a persistent connection.